Katlyn-Hobbs/spectra_ez_download/README.md

 # analyze spectra, ez-style!

-A package to upload local HARPS-N spectra and run some simple analyses.
+A package to read in HARPS-N spectra and run some simple analyses.

 Installation: